Don't Be Fooled Into Believing These Three GRIEF MYTHS - Part Two

 Next week we'll finish our discussion on grief myths.

-The church setting the the PERFECT place for the griever.
+The church setting the PERFECT place for the griever.
 Learn how to set up a Grief Journey weekend visit with Tim.
 It includes a public Grief Journey workshop (great visitor bringer) and training time for group leaders.
 CLICK HERE